Cerebras/csl-examples/tutorials/02-multiple-source-files/README.rst

 In addition to specifying the source file which contains program instructions, this example also parameterizes the code in the referenced file with a color value.

+This program assigns the value 42 to a variable, and then sends this value to the EAST on an output wavelet.